 The Devil’s Advocate

 Keanu Reeves is Kevin, an expert defense lawyer from small town Florida who has never lost a case, becoming rich from defending the indefensible.
 He’s head hunted by the boss of a major legal firm, Milton (Al Pacino), who’s also Satan.

 The character of Milton has several give-away signs that he’s actually Beelzebub.
 He’s superficially charming, multilingual, only travels by subway, and is constantly dropping religious references into his speech.
 Heck, he might as well have devil horns.
 Luckily Al Pacino has so much fun with this over the top character that it is, at least, tolerable.

 It’s close in mood, feel and general tackiness to the Arnold Schwarzenegger film made around the same time, End of Days, which packs in a similar level of hokey religious schlock to coincide with the turn of the millennium.
 It manages to get more genuinely creepy moments, however, with Kevin’s wife Mary Ann (Charlize Theron) being driven crazy by New York and its satanic tendencies a la Rosemary’s Baby.
 This film is better when it stays subtle, with disconcerting creepiness.
-When it descends to balls of fire and moving walls it just looks tacky, like Drag Me To Hell with decent acting.
+When it resorts to balls of fire and moving walls it descends to Drag Me To Hell territory.